4-thkind/Movie-Recommendation-Model/README.md

 | `fetch()` | Chrome 42 · Firefox 39 · Safari 10.1 |
 | `IntersectionObserver` | Chrome 58 · Firefox 55 · Safari 15.4 |
 | `ResizeObserver` | Chrome 64 · Firefox 69 · Safari 13.1 |

+All features degrade gracefully on older browsers — the ML pipeline and core UI work wherever ES Modules and `fetch()` are supported.
+WebGL is required only for the Roulette of Fate gallery; the rest of the app renders without it.

 ---